Burning Tree Homeowner’s Association

-We are a mixed age group community from newly weds to empty nesters and we love it.
+We are a mixed age group community from newlyweds to empty nesters and we love it.
 Our social committee does a great job planning events to meet our different ages and stages of life.
-Children are often included in activities, but sometimes adults gather together for our own events.
+Children are often included in activities, but sometimes adults gather together for their own events.

 The Town of Columbine Valley is the outgrowth of a Homeowner’s Association of 17 families, who built around the Columbine Country Club in 1955.
 The Town of Columbine Valley became an official Town with incorporation documents signed August 15, 1959.

-A history of the Town of Columbine Valley, which was written by William Newton, will give you much more of the interesting, early information.
+A History of the Town of Columbine Valley, written by William Newton, will give you much more interesting early information.
 This little book is available from your Homeowner’s Association.